exoscale/terraform-provider-exoscale/docs/data-sources/sks_nodepool_list.md

 - `ipv6` (Boolean) Match against this bool
 - `labels` (Map of String) Match against key/values.
 Keys are matched exactly, while values may be matched as a regex if you supply a string that begins and ends with "/"
 - `name` (String) Match against this string.
 If you supply a string that begins and ends with a "/" it will be matched as a regex.
+- `nvidia_mig_profile` (String) Match against this string.
+If you supply a string that begins and ends with a "/" it will be matched as a regex.
 - `size` (Number) Match against this int
 - `state` (String) Match against this string.
 If you supply a string that begins and ends with a "/" it will be matched as a regex.
 - `storage_lvm` (Boolean) Match against this bool